Tennessee State Route 49: History

 SR 49's route between Springfield and the Kentucky state line once formed an alternate route of the Dixie Highway system, bypassing the main route from Springfield to Russellville, Kentucky.
-The conditions of the road was described as poor.
+The conditions of the road were described as poor.

-SR 49's course from Springfield to Orlinda, along with SR 52's eastward course from Orlinda to Portland was signed as SR 75 until the late-1920s.
+SR 49's course from Springfield to Orlinda, along with SR 52's eastward course from Orlinda to Portland, was signed as SR 75 until the late 1920s.

 Until the 2000s, SR 49 extended north on The Trace Road to the Kentucky border.
 Sometime in the 2000s, this portion was redesignated as SR 461.
 Google Maps and some recent road maps still displays SR 461 as SR 49.